The Plan Cafe in the Morgan Arcade

 It was in Castle Arcade that I stumbled across the delicious Coffee Barker.

-The epitome of a shabby chic cafe, it offers customers the chance to sink into leather chairs, and chat amongst friends over warm drinks and hand-made cakes.
+The epitome of a shabby chic cafe, it offers customers the chance to sink into leather chairs and chat amongst friends over warm drinks and hand-made cakes.

-I had both, which promptly resulted in sugar overload.
-I had to sacrifice a bit of the cake in order to finish my decadent mint hot chocolate.
-Thinking back to both still makes my mouth water.
+I had to sacrifice a bit of the cake to finish my decadent mint hot chocolate.

 Cappuccino at The Plan Cafe